CodyBontecou/blog-nuxt-content/content/tell-me-a-time-when.md

 3. Can you tell me about a time you obsessed over giving very high quality service to a customer?

-S: I built a web application using a new tool called transformer JS which allows you to run local AI models in your browser.
+S: I built a web application using a new tool called Transformer JS which allows you to run local AI models in your browser.
 The goal of the application was to enable developers to translate their i18n files.
 I was able to create an mvp within a day.

 T:  I intentionally gave myself a month to finish the product to give me time to find tune and polish it.